Riding In Huntsville

-PARKING: There is minimal parking at the trail head on Forest Glen Rd., but the Riverside Bapist Church – 11 Riverside Dr. has offered to allow parking (No Parking 9-1 Sundays Please) that is less than a 1km ride to the Forest Glen trail head.
+PARKING: There is minimal parking at the trail head on Forest Glen Rd., but the Riverside Baptist Church – 11 Riverside Dr. has offered to allow parking (No Parking 9-1 Sundays Please) that is less than a 1km ride to the Forest Glen trail head.
 Also parking is available at the Church at 482 North Mary Lake Rd.

 TRAIL USE/ACCESS: Mountain bike trails for HMBA members only (Please display HMBA Member Tags)

 Echo Valley Nature and Bike Trails is located 10 minutes east of Huntsville on Highway 60, consisting of a mix of single and double track trails, as well as a small pump track that is located at the trail entrance.

 ADDRESS: Echo Hills Rd, Dwight, ON P0A 1H0 (Follow Echo Hills Rd to the parking lot)

 TRAIL USE/ACCESS: Public multi-use trails (hiking & biking)

 TRAIL LENGTH: Approximately 4 km

 TRAIL DIFFICULTY: Beginner to Expert

 Limberlost Forest and Wildlife Reserve